Overturned convictions in Canada: Dimitre Dimitrov

 Dimitre Dimitrov was convicted in 1999 of murdering his landlord in 1996.
 His conviction was quashed in 2003 and a retrial was ordered.
 Dimitrov was acquitted after his retrial in October 2005.

 Christopher Michael Burr

-Christopher Michael Burr was convicted on December 4, 2014 of second-degree murder in the shooting death of Duane Laybourne in Calgary, Alberta on February 3, 2013.
+Christopher Michael Burr was convicted on December 4, 2014, of second-degree murder in the shooting death of Duane Laybourne in Calgary, Alberta on February 3, 2013.
 In April 2015, Alberta's Court of Appeal quashed Burr's conviction and ordered a retrial as the judge prejudicially erred by failing to instruct the jury to consider that Burr acted in self-defense.
 Alberta Justice filed a motion to stay the charges which was granted on July 20, 2016, and Burr was released later that day.

 Glen Assoun

 Glen Assoun was convicted in 1999 for the murder of Brenda Way in Halifax, Nova Scotia in 1995.
-Assoun was sentenced to life in prison.
-He was acquitted on March 1, 2019 after a retrial in the Nova Scotia Supreme Court, during which the prosecution presented no evidence against Assoun.
+Assoun was an Indigenous men sentenced to life in prison.
+He was acquitted on March 1, 2019, after a retrial in the Nova Scotia Supreme Court, during which the prosecution presented no evidence against Assoun.
+Assoun died in 2023 at the age of 67.